vvvm23/mamba-jax/README.md

 recurrence scan, we need to install requirements that work with Pallas.

-Unfortunately, Pallas is currently quite hard to install (see [this issue](https://github.com/google/jax/issues/18603)) and can't be fully specified in a `requirements.txt` file due to requiring certain flags.
+Unfortunately, Pallas is currently quite hard to install (see [this issue](https://github.com/google/jax/issues/18603)) and the required options can't be fully specified in a `requirements.txt` file.
 So, to setup the environment for this repository, take the following steps:
 1. Create a Python 3.9 or 3.10 virtual environment.
 2. Run `install-requirements.txt` and ensure none of the commands fail.